 Peckham: Bar Stories

 ‘Alright, mate?’
-I said, as Half-life answered one of his phones.
+I said, when Half-life finally answered one of his phones.

 ‘I’m filleting a halibut,’ he replied.